Muriel Belcher: The Colony Room

 Belcher had earlier run a club called the Music-box in Leicester Square during World War II.
 She managed to secure a 3pm-to-11pm drinking licence for the Colony Room bar as a private members' club, whereas public houses had to close at 2:30pm.
 Francis Bacon was a founding member, walking in the day after it opened in 1948.
 He was "adopted" by Belcher as a "daughter" and allowed free drinks and £10 a week to bring in friends and rich patrons.
 The club gained notoriety for its décor and clientele; its bilious green walls were as famous as the club itself.
 In addition to its vile colour, the staircase that led to the establishment was described as foul-smelling and flanked by dustbins.
 The Room was operated by Belcher between opening and her death in 1979.
 The Museum of London website says of the Colony Room, "The Colony Room was one of many drinking clubs in Soho.
 The autocratic and temperamental owner Muriel Belcher created an ambiance which suited those who thought of themselves as misfits or outsiders."
-Belcher was filmed inside the club in the 323rd.
-Look at Life (film series) short, ' Members Only '.
+Belcher was filmed inside the club in the 323rd Look at Life short, "Members Only".

-According to Christopher Hitchens, "Muriel, arguably the rudest person in England ("shut up cunty and order some more champagne"), almost never left her perch at the corner of the bar and was committed to that form of humour that insists on referring to all gentlemen as ladies."
+According to Christopher Hitchens, "Muriel, arguably the rudest person in England ('shut up cunty and order some more champagne'), almost never left her perch at the corner of the bar and was committed to that form of humour that insists on referring to all gentlemen as ladies."